guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

    :alt: userguide8.png
    :align: center

-JIRA labels is an **optional** field, which can defined as a comma separated list of values to assign a list of labels to the JIRA issue.
+JIRA labels is an **optional** field, which can be defined as a comma separated list of values to assign a list of labels to the JIRA issue.

 JIRA components
 ===============